kernelmethod/Riftwalker/README.md

   player's current cell.
 - Vortices spawned by the Space-Time Vortex mutation now spawn at the location selected by the player (rather than a random adjacent tile).
 The mutation cost of Space-Time Vortex is slightly increased.
+This change _only_ applies to the player, not to NPCs that use Space-Time Vortex.

 **Warning:** this mod makes a few different changes to the behavior of the Space-Time Vortex mutation.
 These changes may interfere with other mods you have